hleclerc/PrepArg/README.md

 # Configuration

-Configuration may be done using `#define` and main options are defined in [src/PrepArg/default_values.h].
+Configuration may be done using `#define`.
+Main options are defined in [src/PrepArg/default_values.h].

 For example, if `const char *` is to be replaced by `std::string`, one can write something like